Helpful facts about timber frame/post and beam homes

 Yes.
 We have designed homes for a number of non-ambulatory clients, as well as those who are hearing or sight impaired.
 As part of the process, we listen to discern the unique needs of each client and then tailor the home design accordingly.

 Call your local Woodhouse® representative, who will arrange to show you a Woodhouse® timber frame near you.
-Or, if it's convenient, you're welcome to visit our eastern headquarters and tour our model home here.
+Or, if it's convenient, you're welcome to visit the Woodhouse campus in Mansfield, PA and tour our model home as well as see multiple homes built by the Woodhouse owner.

 Yes.
 We enjoy a long-standing working relationship with an established bank in the Eastern USA, which will furnish a financial reference upon request.